annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 <b>Cost:</b> 1200 HUF one way<br/>
 <b>Ave time spent:</b> 30 minutes<br/>

-The funicular in my opinion is slightly touristy and not a must in my opinion.
+The funicular is slightly touristy and not a must in my opinion.

 * # Gellért Hill Cave
 <br/>